 Emergency Procedures should be reviewed and as necessary revised to maintain, so far as is reasonably practicable, a work environment that is without risks to health and safety.
 Any revisions to an Emergency Procedure should be published and communicated to all relevant workers.

-When developing Emergency Procedures within an organization, the following should be considered:

-identifying all possible hazards;

-list the potential consequences of each hazard;

-identifying the required actions to counter each hazard, including escape routes, rescue plans, firefighting and evacuation plans;

-determining and obtaining the resources necessary to carry out the planned action;

-developing detailed procedures that reflect these potential hazards and corresponding response plans;

-train employees in these procedures by giving them manuals, conducting training sessions and implementing a system of regular response drills.

 Legislation, laws, standards or codes of practice for a country usually specify the requirements of compliant safety response and AtoN authorities or private organizations should seek guidance from the relevant government authority regarding their obligation in regards to emergency response.

 Incident reporting